How to Share Files with an App in Windows 11

 Start the Share Action

 Once you have found your item, tell Windows you want to share it.
-The “Share” button might look a little different depending on where you are in Windows, but it’s usually easy to spot.
+The “Share” button can look a little different depending on where you are in Windows, but you can usually spot it easily.

 Warning: Make sure you are sharing the right file!
 Check the name and type before you continue, especially if it’s private information.